-The May Wall Street Journal Economic Forecast Survey was published on May 8, 2014.
-The headline is “WSJ Survey: Economists See Growth Rebound.”
+The May Wall Street Journal Economic Forecast Survey was published on May 14, 2015.
+The headline is “Economists’ Forecast: Here We Grow Again.”

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Economist Q&A” section, the average response as to the odds of another recession starting within the next 12 months was seen to be roughly equal to that of April’s average response of approximately 12%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 11.62%; the average response in April was 11.23%.

 The current average forecasts among economists polled include the following: